 Frequency Analysis

 For the functional analysis of data, run Matlab.
 After that, go to the PackageNetlogo folder.
-Type in the Matlab command line: fft_peak_analysis.m.
+Type in the Matlab command line: fft_peak_analysis_sub.m and show_signal_sub.m.
 This will start a Matlab script that runs a Perl parser that compiles the csv-files and import them to Matlab-variables for the purpose of plotting MEA-plots and EEG-plots with a running average.
 On top of this, the data are analysed with a Matlab-implemented fourier transform of each dataset.
-We show the output of the fft-analysis: The 12 plots generated by the script fftanalysis.m are saved in the 12 figures that you can find in the PackageNetlogo folder.
+We show the output of the fft-analysis: The 8 plots generated by the script fft_peak_analysis_sub.m are saved in the 8 figures that you can find in the PackageNetlogo folder.

-Figure 5 shows an example of 3 plotted original recorded MEA with running average.
+Fig. T3 shows an example of 3 plotted original recorded MEA with running average.
 The MEA consists of 6 electrodes in the model of distinct locations (MEA1: x=30,y=30; MEA2 x=30,y=80; MEA3: x=30, y=90; MEA4: x=80,y=30; MEA5 x=80,y=80; MEA6: x=80, y=90).

 The input is peak like, that means that a signal of input 120 mV is applied at distinct time steps.
 8 neighbours are contributing to the model with a NI_slopev of 1.2.
 The marginextradamping is 0.5 and the input signal strength is 120 mV.
 The simulation ran 4100 ms, with a period of 3000 ms of constant input.
 The inputs are 13, 17, 23, 29, 31, 37, 41, 43, 47, 53, 59 and 61 Hz.
 The input locations are random.
 The presented signal is 1000 ms in length.
-Figure 5 gives a qualitative overview of the MEA recording and indicates differences that occur despite processing unified input.
+Fig. T3 gives a qualitative overview of the MEA recording and indicates differences that occur despite processing unified input.